-In this article, we profile the top 15 most affordable online master’s in agriculture programs of 2019.
+In this article, we profile the top 15 most affordable online master’s in agriculture programs.

 The Bureau of Labor Statistics (BLS) reports the overall employment of agricultural and food scientists is projected to grow seven percent through the year 2026.
 As research into agricultural production methods and techniques continues, the field will expand.
 To secure employment as an agricultural scientist or researcher, a graduate level degree is important.
 We reviewed accredited colleges and universities with master’s in agriculture online programs.
 Online options allow students to work while earning their graduate degree.

 Top 15 Most Affordable Master’s in Agriculture Online Programs Methodology

 We looked at approximately 40 colleges and universities listed by the National Center for Educational Statistics (NCES) College Navigator that offered affordable master’s in agriculture online programs.
 We narrowed our original pool of schools by applying the following criteria: Regional or national accreditation, online or hybrid options for completing a master’s in agriculture, institution rankings from at least one major publication like U.S. News and World Report, and graduate tuition and fees less than $19,000 per year.
 We listed the top 15 master’s in agriculture online programs according to raw affordability.